How the Walser came from the Valais Alps to the Kleinwalsertal

 The Kleinwalsertal - a dead end

-The Kleinwalsertal has a special feature: it offers only one access to the valley, and is only accessible from the north via Germany.
-If you think you can cross the valley and drive on to Austria, you soon find yourself wrong.
-After 17 kilometers, the roads in Baad end at a roundabout.
-Behind it, there are only trails and trails that lead to mountain huts on the mountain heights.
+The Kleinwalsertal has a special feature: it only offers one access to the valley, and it is only accessible from the north via Germany.
+Anyone who thinks that one can cross the valley and continue into Austria will soon be proven wrong.
+After 17 kilometers the roads in Baad end at a roundabout.
+Beyond there are only hiking trails and paths that lead to mountain huts on the mountain tops.
+The Walser once came into the valley via this.

 Walserhaus